bsreeram08/ses_game/memory-bank/feature-index.md

-# Feature Index: Indian Cards Against Humanity
+# Feature Index: Samudhayam Ethirkum Attai

 This index tracks the status and links to documentation for all planned features.